grampajoe/dropper/README.md

 - `--app-id STRING` (required) OpsWorks app ID.
 - `--region STRING` (required) AWS region.
 Default is `us-east-1`.
 Can be provided by the `AWS_DEFAULT_REGION` environment variable.
+- `--revision STRING` (optional) A revision, e.g. a git ref or subversion revision number, to deploy.
 - `--migrate` (optional) Enable migrations.
 - `--comment STRING` (optional) Comment for the deployment.